emersonrp/bindcontrol/README.md

 *Windows users*:  Try the ZIP file.
 If that works for you, it's the quickest path to victory.  ***If you receive malware warnings when downloading***, please read [my comments on that issue](Help/MalwareWarnings.md).

-*MacOS users*:  An experimental binary release has been made available.
-It is not signed and/or notarized, and might or might not work at all.
+*MacOS users*:  Experimental binary releases for Intel and Arm64 have been made available.
+They are not signed and/or notarized, and might or might not work at all.

 <strike>*Linux users*:  An experimental binary release is now available.
 You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
 It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]</strike>